 |---|---|---|

-| 3-5 years | YouTube Kids only | Curated content, simple interface |
+| 3-5 years | YouTube Kids only | Simple, colorful, and mostly safe. |

-| 6-8 years | YouTube Kids + Whitelist | Transition to approved educational channels |
+| 6-8 years | YouTube Kids + Whitelist | Start introducing specific educational creators. |

-| 9-12 years | Whitelist-based solution | Full YouTube access to approved channels only |
+| 9-12 years | Whitelist-based solution | Gives them "real" YouTube but keeps the guardrails up. |

-| 13+ years | Restricted Mode + Monitoring | Building digital literacy with guardrails |
+| 13+ years | Restricted Mode + Monitoring | Time to start teaching them how to navigate the web themselves. |

 Setting Up WhitelistVideo for Maximum Safety

-Step 1: Install Protection (3 minutes)
+Step 1: Install the Software

-Step 2: Create Child Profile
+Step 2: Set Up a Profile

-Step 3: Approve Initial Channels
+Step 3: Pick Your "Safe" Channels

 - Science: National Geographic Kids, SciShow Kids

-- Learning: Crash Course Kids, Khan Academy
+- School Help: Crash Course Kids, Khan Academy

-- Creative: Art for Kids Hub
+- Art: Art for Kids Hub

-Step 4: Enable Request System
+Step 4: Use the Request System

 Frequently Asked Questions